When the SIM arrives, how do I activate my new Vaya service?

 Vaya Mobile Review – Updated – Should you go with them ?

-- Vaya are an MVNO – or smaller phone company – which have been around for a while now.
+Vaya are an MVNO – or smaller phone company – which has been around for a while now.
+Their focus is on value-based plans and lower spend levels.
+They have options as low as $16 in their range.

 Amaysim took them over at the start of 2016.
-In the months that followed, the Brisbane based telco has added an Unlimited range, no doubt informed by insights from the Amaysim side of the market.
-Now, instead of insane out of bundle data charging, ( which was also a problem ) you will get charged $10 for going over which is all but the industry norm.
-They’ve moved from MB to per Kb charging, another, fairer improvement.
-They no longer charge for basic SIM delivery – although you can pay more to get it delivered quickly which is actually a nice feature others should emulate.
+In the months that followed, Vaya (a Brisbane based telco) added an Unlimited range, no doubt informed by insights from the Amaysim side of the office.
+As well as their $10 / 1GB charging, Vaya have also moved from MB to per Kb charging – another fairer improvement.
+Finally, they no longer charge for basic SIM delivery – although you can pay more to get it delivered quickly, which is actually a nice feature others should emulate.

 Now, with Amaysim’s help, Vaya are a postpaid SIM only provider with a reputation for value.
-Let’s see the details of their plans.
+Let’s take a look at the details of their plans.

 What we love about Vaya’s Plans

-- They have Some of the best pricing around :
+They have Some of the best data pricing around :

 - Fairer additional data :

-If you go over your data, you’ll get bunped up 1GB for $10.
+If you go over your data, you’ll get bumped up 1GB for $10.

-covers 98.50% of the Australian population with their network.
+The Optus network covers 98.50% of the Australian population with their network.
 That’s nearly 1.2 .
-If you choose Vaya, you’ll be getting the benefit of all that network for much, much less than you’d pay if you went to Optus direct.
-Vaya are an MVNO – that’s a Mobile Virtual Network Operator.
-They resell Optus’ network services.
+If you choose Vaya, you’ll be getting the benefit of all that network for less than you’d pay if you went to Optus direct.
+Optus do offer some value add content, however, so this is not a like-for-like comparison.

 - Vaya’s plans are SIM Only plans :